retrohacker/docker-TrinityCore/artifacts/3.3.5/db/README.md

 To setup the database, simply run:

-`docker run -d --name tc-db`
+`docker run -d -e "MYSQL_ROOT_PASSWORD=GreatBeyond" --name tc-db`

+### Description

+* The `-d` instructs docker to run this as a daemon.
+* `-e "MYSQL_ROOT_PASSWORD=GreatBeyond"` the password for our database.
+This *CAN NOT* be changed, it must remain `GreatBeyond`.
+Case matters.
-The `-d` instructs docker to run this as a daemon. `--name` gives us a static name that we will use later on when linking this container to other docker containers. *NOTE* do not expose any ports on local host unless you know what you are doing, we can greatly limit access to our database using docker.
+* `--name` gives us a static name that we will use later on when linking this container to other docker containers.

+*NOTE* do not expose any ports on local host unless you know what you are doing, we can greatly limit access to our database using docker.

 ### Persistant data